oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/persistent-storage/create-domain-on-pv.md

 You can create your own image using your familiar method or use [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool)

-For example, using `WebLogic Image Tool`,  since the file structure is very close to `Auxiliary Image` in `Model in image`, you can use the same command `createAuxImage`, except in this case, you should not set `--wdtModelHome` and `--wdtHome` to change the default values for them.
+For example, using `WebLogic Image Tool`,  since the file structure is very close to `Auxiliary Image` in `Model in image`, you can use the same command `createAuxImage`.

 ```
 imagetool.sh createAuxImage --wdtArchive /home/acme/myapp/wdt/myapp.zip \